 - The one taco you must eat: Al Pastor from El Vilsito

 - The one breakfast item you should try?
 Chilaquiles

 - Pujol or Quintonil?
-Pujol tasting menu
+Pujol tasting menu in dining room

 - Mexican drink you must try: Michelada (Beer with lime juice and a salt rim)